-- Ensure that you have entered the correct information into the Router configuration screens as required by your Internet Service Provider.
-Use the Internet Settings screen to verify this. - Verify the connection type is the type required by your Service Provider - ADSL Data (4 on fig3) LED on indicates the Router has logged on to the ADSL service using the user name and password configured in the PPPoA or PPPoE configuration screen, see page 41/page 42 - Ensure that your computers are not configured to use a Web proxy.
+- Confirm that the physical connection between the Router and the cable/DSL modem is OK, and that the Cable/DSL LED on the Router is illuminated. - Ensure that you have entered the correct information into the Router configuration screens as required by your Internet Service Provider.
+Use the Internet Settings screen to verify this. - Check that the PPPoE, or L2TP, or PPTP user name and password are correct. - Ensure that your computers are not configured to use a Web proxy.
 On Windows computers, this can be found under Control Panel > Internet Options > Connections.